victoria-maple/resources/guide.md

 - Although Ergoth _is_ one ugly-ass bitch, you don&rsquo;t want to start attacking Ergoth right away.
-The statues should be your first priority, as they are actually much more dangeous than Ergoth itself, and also naturally shield Ergoth from ranged attacks due to their positioning.
+The statues should be your first priority, as they are actually much more dangeous than Ergoth itself, and also naturally shield Ergoth from attacks.
 The statues are as follows:
     - [Lion Statue A](https://maplelegends.com/lib/monster?id=9300029):
       1[M](https://en.wikipedia.org/wiki/Mega-) HP, level 99, 800 WDEF, 850
       MDEF.